side-wave1

 Some individuals find relief by eliminating foods that trigger allergies, though it’s advisable to consult with a healthcare provider before making significant dietary changes.

-Rosacea is often wrongly diagnosed as otehr skin ailments like acne.
+Rosacea is often mistakenly diagnosed as other skin conditions like acne.

 1. Females